-In Years 10-11 students are encouraged to keep their options open and select subjects from a range of subject areas, especially taking at least one English, Maths, and Science subject.
+In Years 10-11 students are encouraged to keep their options open and select subjects from a range of learning areas, especially taking at least one English, Maths, and Science subject.
 In Years 12-13 and/or as students become more aware of the career pathway they may be focusing on, they could decide to narrow their focus.
 However, variety does continue to give students options and add interest to their timetable.

-Many universities are interested quality of your credits gained.
+All New Zealand Universities will require NCEA University Entrance (UE) as a minimum.
+Some courses will have additional entry requirements, for example, higher NCEA qualifications, specific NCEA Level 3 subjects, portfolios, and selection interviews.
+All universities have extensive websites which detail entrance requirements.
+Many universities are also interested quality of your credits gained.
 It is therefore important to gain the highest possible grade for Achievement Standards.

 BETHLEHEM COLLEGE CAREER PATHWAYS RESOURCES